SmilingWolf/SW-CV-ModelZoo/README.md

 06/02/2022: great news crew!
 TRC allowed me to use a bunch of TPUs!

 To make better use of this amount of compute I had to overhaul a number of components, so a bunch of things are likely to have fallen to bitrot in the process.
 I can only guarantee NFNet can work pretty much as before with the right arguments.
 NFResNet changes *should* have left it retrocompatible with the previous version.
-ResNet has been streamlined to be mostly in line with the Bag-of-tricks paper ([arXiv:1812.01187](https://arxiv.org/abs/1812.01187)) with the exception of the stem.
+ResNet has been streamlined to be mostly in line with the Bag-of-Tricks paper ([arXiv:1812.01187](https://arxiv.org/abs/1812.01187)) with the exception of the stem.
 It is not compatible with the previous version of the code.

 The training labels have been included in the 2021_0000_0899 folder for convenience.
 The list of files used for training is going to be uploaded as a GitHub Release.

 Now for some numbers:
 compared to my previous best run, the one that resulted in [NFNetL1V1-100-0.57141](https://github.com/SmilingWolf/SW-CV-ModelZoo/releases/tag/NFNetL1V1-100-0.57141):
 - I'm using 1.86x the amount of images: 2.8M vs 1.5M
 - I'm training bigger models: 61M vs 45M params